pingcap/tidb-vector-python/README.md

 - `CosineDistance`
 - `NegativeInnerProduct`

+It also supports using hnsw index with l2 or cosine distance to speed up the search, for more details see [Vector Search Indexes in TiDB](https://docs.google.com/document/d/15eAO0xrvEd6_tTxW_zEko4CECwnnSwQg8GGrqK1Caiw)

-supports following orm or framework:
+Supports following orm or framework:

 - [SQLAlchemy](#sqlalchemy)
 - [Django](#django)